kjiang8/sunburst-poetry/README.md

 # sunburst-poetry
-Using D3 sunbursts to visualize poetry
+Using D3.js sunbursts to visualize poetry
+Based on Mike Bostock’s Block 4063423 on Sunburst Partitions